How Much Does a Running Toilet Cost?

 Understanding a Running Toilet

 A running toilet is a plumbing issue where water continuously or intermittently flows from the tank into the toilet bowl, even when the toilet is not being flushed.
-This type of toilet leak is typically caused by a worn or malfunctioning toilet flapper valve, which controls water flow from the tank to the bowl.

 Recognizing the signs of a running toilet, such as the constant sound of running water or an unusually high water bill, can help identify the problem early and avoid long-term problems like property damage and high water bills.